jbejjani2022/jbejjani2022.github.io/_posts/2025-12-20-perplexing-poem-prompt.md

 #### Implementation Details

 I provide details on my specific implementation of GCG for this experiment.
-See my [repo](https://github.com/jbejjani2022/perplexing-poem-prompt) for full scripts.
+See the [repo](https://github.com/jbejjani2022/perplexing-poem-prompt) for full scripts.

 **Objective Function:** I minimize the mean cross-entropy loss between the model's predicted next-token distribution and the target poem tokens.
 Lower loss means the model assigns higher probability to generating the target poem given the prompt.